Typography That Converts: Font Psychology in Branding

 • Internal communication and cultural alignment scan

-Goal: Reveal where your brand is underperforming and what needs to shift to unlock growth.
+Goal: Conduct a brand audit to reveal where your brand is underperforming and what needs to shift to unlock growth.

 Phase 2: Strategy & Positioning